You’ll find a mix of everything here.

-Named after an ethnic group of seafaring people from Indonesia, Bugis is often featured in tourist guides for its shopping options.
+Named after an ethnic group of seafaring people from Indonesia, Bugis is often featured in tourist guides for its extensive shopping options.
 However, the Bugis and Bras Basah area is also known for being Singapore’s heritage, arts and design precinct.
 Here are the spots you should not miss.

-This place is shopping on the budget at its finest.
-With an atmosphere that resembles a night market, Bugis Street is full of cheap finds for clothes, especially women’s fashion, and more.
+This lively place is shopping on the budget at its finest.
+With an atmosphere that resembles a typical Asian night market, Bugis Street is full of cheap finds for clothes, especially women’s fashion, and more.
 It can get pretty packed at times so be prepared to jostle with the crowd to get to your best buys.

 Take a walk a little further down the area, and try to spot the traditional fortunetellers and palm readers.

 178 Waterloo St, 187964 and 152 Waterloo St, 187961

 This place may not look like much from the outside but it’s an excellent place to get vegetarian food, including eggless pastries.
 Check out Gokul (#01-07) and Vege Pot (#02-31), if you still need to be convinced that vegetarian food need not be bland or boring.

 This huge 16-storey building is home to the Central Public Library, an extensive reference library, a performing arts centre and several exhibition spaces.
 Your kids will love the colorful children’s section in the basement.

 Here is how you can get your library membership in Singapore.

 100 Victoria St, 188064

 Connected by an overhead bridge, these two malls offer great places to shop and eat (as with most malls in Singapore).
 But here’s a fun fact; the pedestrian walkway within Bugis Junction used to be actual streets (Malabar Street, Malay Street, Hylam Street and the original Bugis Street) but they are now part of the mall.
 Keep a look out for the street signs indicating these streets the next time you’re there.